jabbany/ABPlayerHTML5/UPDATELOG.markdown

 *IE 4-5* : None - 不支持
 	Lack of support for DHTML

 *IE 6* : Maybe - 不清楚
 	Some functionality _might_ be supported by IE 6 if _you are lucky_.
 	IE6 is not supported and we will be making no efforts to support it.

 *IE 7/8* : Minimal - 欠支持
 	Supported: scroll, top, bottom, reverse, positioned
+	Unsupported: effects, opacity, rotation, highlighting

+*IE 9+* : Many - 较多
+	Supported: scroll, top, bottom, reverse, positioned, effects, opacity, rotation
+	Unsupported: highlighting, shadows
+	Also lacks some other functions.

-	Unsupported: effects, opacity, rotation, highlighting *Webkit (Chrome/Safari)* : Most - 最多
+*Webkit (Chrome/Safari)* : Most - 最多
 	Webkit series supports the biggest set of functionality and better enhancements.

 *Gecko (Firefox)* : A lot - 很多
 	Basic and extended functions, though not enhanced.
+No support for H.264 Videos so please be warned.

 *Presto (Opera)* : A lot
 	Basic and extended but few enhancements.
 Lack of testing done here.